Rushmoor Borough Council elections

-One third of Rushmoor Borough Council in Hampshire, England is elected each year, followed by one year without election.
-From 1979, the council had 15 3-member wards, reduced to 14 wards in 2002 and 13 in 2012.
-Each ward elects 3 of the 39 councillors, one in each election year, for a term of 4 years, except in years when ward boundaries are changed when all councillors are elected for terms depending on their position in the poll.
+One-third of Rushmoor Borough Council in Hampshire, England, is elected each year, followed by one year without election.
+From 1979, the council had 15 three-member wards, reduced to 14 wards in 2002 and 13 in 2012.
+Each ward elects 3 of the 39 councillors, one in each election year, for a term of four years, except in years when ward boundaries are changed when all councillors are elected for terms depending on their position in the poll.

-Political control

-Since the foundation of the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2001 have been: